Drill Results Map — Alberta

 Who regulates mineral claims in Alberta?

-Mineral claims in Alberta are regulated by the Alberta Energy Regulator.
+Mineral claims in Alberta are regulated by the Alberta Ministry of Energy and Minerals.
 All tenure and claims data can be queried through Alberta Mineral Rights.

 What minerals are typically mapped in Alberta?